Explore some of Dick Proenneke's stomping grounds by hiking into the valley above his cabin.

 AccessFly in and out of Upper Twin Lake.
 A float or amphibious plane is required in order to land on Upper Twin Lake in the summer, as it does not have beaches suitable for a wheeled plane to land.
 Planes operating on wheels or skis may land on the lake in the winter if ice conditions are suitable.

 Time1-2 days, depending on how much time you spend exploring or relaxing.

 DifficultyGentle to moderate hiking on an unmaintained trail, then through trailless low brush and alpine terrain.

 HighlightsSpectacular views of mountains and lakes.
 Abundant blueberries, crowberries, and lowbush cranberries in season.
 Dall's sheep are sometimes visible on the high mountain slopes.

-Hazards: It's possible to extend this route up and over a variety of passes.
+HazardsWildlife including brown bear and black bear, mosquitoes and biting flies, and uneven terrain that can be slick when wet.
+It's possible to extend this route up and over a variety of passes.
 Passes can be very rocky and steep.
-Be alert to wildlife when hiking through brush.